Lartu/ldpl/docs/flow.md

 ## `WAIT FOR PARALLEL _`

 !!! info
-    `WAIT FOR PARALLEL _` is currently only available in LDPL 4.5-dev.
+    This feature is currently only available in LDPL 4.5-dev *Groovy Gualicho*.

 The `WAIT FOR PARALLEL` statement halts execution of the current thread until the parallel sub-procedure referenced by the passed NUMBER variable has finished running.